xhafan/blog/_posts/2018-12-04-rewrite-a-legacy-application-using-ddd-tdd-.net-and-coreddd-library.md

     <button type="submit" title="Clicking the button will execute a command to create a new ship">Create new ship</button>
 </form>
 ```
 Now you can run the application, navigate to the *create new ship* view, and it should be possible to create a new ship.
 Let's slightly improve the *create new ship* view to show the last ship id created.
-We need to modify the existing test:
+We need to modify the existing test in _when_creating_new_ship_:
 ```c#
 [Test]
 public void action_result_is_redirect_to_action_result_with_last_created_ship_id_parameterer()